 “Trying harder is not sufficient by itself.
 That’s because it’s not how hard you try that leads to success; it’s how you try hard.”

 Sherri Fisher has written more than 50 research-based articles.
-Also, she co-authored the first book applying positive psychology to education, SMART Strengths: Building Strengths, Resilience and Relationships.
+She has also co-authored the first book applying positive psychology to education, SMART Strengths: Building Strengths, Resilience and Relationships.

 Here we interview her on her life and her book: